* Coeure says ECB could take on more SME-based ABS

 Small and mid-sized enterprises (SMEs), especially in southern Europe, are struggling to get financing with banks more risk-wary than usual in the face of the euro zone’s debt crisis and deep recessions in many countries.

 Speaking at a conference in Paris, Coeure said that ECB had already since last year taken on asset-backed securities (ABS) that pool together loans to SME in a measure aimed at helping such firms.

 “On our balance sheet, we’ve got about 50 billion euros in ABS based on pools of SME loans,” he said.
 “We’ve got about 50 billion euros - before the haircuts - in direct claims on non-financial companies.”

-That figure compares with a total of 338 billion euros of ABS posted as collateral at the ECB at the end of the first quarter.
+That figure is a fraction of the total 656.5 billion euros of bank loans posted as collateral at the ECB as of the end of last year.